Orthetrum

 Orthetrum is a large genus of dragonflies in the Libellulidae family.
 They are commonly referred to as skimmers.

 The size of adults within the genus ranges from small to large; in Africa, the hindwing ranges in length from 22 to 50 mm.
 The bodies of adult females and recently emerged males are yellow to brown with black markings; these may facilitate identification of individuals to species level.
 Mature males, however, develop blue-grey pruinosity over most of their bodies - this makes species identification difficult without the capture of a specimen and inspection of the shape of the hamule.

+Etymology

+The genus name Orthetrum is derived from the Greek ὀρθός (orthos, "straight") and ἦτρον (ētron, "abdomen"), referring to the parallel-sided abdomen of the genus.

 Species

 The genus Orthetrum includes the following species: